The Twelve Chairs: Plot

 They slowly acquire each of the chairs in turn, but no treasure is found.
 Kisa and Ostap finally discover the location of the last chair.
-Vorobyaninov murders Ostap to keep all the loot for himself, but discovers that the jewels have already been found and used to build the new public recreation center in which the chair was found, a symbol of the new society.
-Angered, Vorobyaninov loses his sanity.
+Finally fed up with his deceitful partner's greedy arrogance and condescending meanness, Vorobyaninov murders Ostap in his sleep so as to keep all the loot for himself, but then discovers that the jewels have already been found and were used to fund the building of the new public recreation center in which the chair was found, a symbol of the new society.
+Angered, Vorobyaninov loses his own sanity.

 Legacy

 Sequel

 Ostap Bender reappears in the book's sequel The Little Golden Calf, despite his apparent death in The Twelve Chairs.

 Adaptations

 The novel has inspired at least twenty adaptations in the Soviet Union and abroad: